ba-st/Willow/docs/Components.md

 <input type="text" readonly class="willow"/>
 ```

-The commands can also be applied only when some condition is met by using `when:apply:`:
+The commands can also be applied only when some condition is met by sending `when:apply:`

 ```smalltalk
 html div apply: [:pane | pane when: [ self isFirstTab ] apply: pane addClass bootstrap active ]